Graduateshotline

 One of the most sought-after locations for studies, research, and eventual employment is the country of Australia.
 The land "down under" offers many different programs of study, which are held in high regard around the world.
 One such program is psychology, a popular path of study for many undergraduate students.

-Psychology is the study of understanding human behavior and factors that contribute towards the wellbeing of individuals and groups.
-Psychology as a subject of study is an emerging field, especially with the increasing worldwide recognition of the importance of mental as well as physical wellbeing, with growing concerns about psychological health due to recent advances in technology and rapid changes in societal frameworks.
-The need to study and research these changes in behavioral patterns is both urgent and of paramount importance, making studying Psychology an attractive career option for students who wish to make actual change in society and culture through their work.
+Psychology is the study of understanding human behavior and factors that contribute to the well-being of individuals and groups.
+Psychology as a subject of study is an emerging field, especially with the increasing worldwide recognition of the importance of mental as well as physical well-being, with growing concerns about psychological health due to recent advances in technology and rapid changes in societal frameworks.
+The need to study and research these changes in behavioral patterns is both urgent and of paramount importance, making studying Psychology an attractive career option for students who wish to make actual changes in society and culture through their work.

 One of the first things to look at when choosing a Psychology program in Australia is whether the program is approved and accredited by the Australian Psychology Accreditation Council (APAC) and the Psychology Board of Australia (PsyBA); only students who complete a program approved by the Australian Psychology Accreditation Council can work as a practicing psychologist.